 C402.6.4 Doors and access openings to shafts, chutes, stairways and elevator lobbies.
 Doors and access openings from conditioned space to shafts, chutes stairways and elevator lobbies not within the scope of the fenestration assemblies covered by Section C402.6.3 shall be gasketed, weather-stripped or sealed.

 - 1. Door openings required to comply with Section 716 of the International Building Code. - 2.
-Doors and door openings required by the International Building Code to comply with UI 1784 elevator shaft vents and other outdoor air intakes and exhaust openings integral to the building envelope shall be provided with dampers in accordance with Section C403.7.7.
+Doors and door openings required by the International Building Code to comply with UL 1784.